 Fresh out of prison for theft in 1884, Lee got a job with his half-sister Elizabeth Harris, who served as the cook for elderly spinster Emma Keyse at her Babbacombe Bay beach residence known as “The Glen.”

-In the early hours of November 15, 1884, however, Emma was found dead.
-She had been ruthlessly beaten and her throat was cut.
+In the early hours of November 15, 1884, Keyse was found beaten and her throat was cut in her home.
 The killer then attempted to cover up the crime by setting fire to her body and several areas around the house.

 Lee was arrested later that morning.